Content copyright 2020. ASAPUTAH.INFO. All rights reserved.

-About 500,000 phalaropes, largest staging concentration in the world, representing 1/3 of world population
+About 500,000 phalaropes, the largest staging concentration in the world, representing 1/3 of the world population

 Among wildlife, birds have a unique relationship with humans.
-Partly due to their unique status in our society, and their unique life history traits, there is a sense of importance, and urgency to some degree, in striving to conserve birds for present and future generations.
-In fact, avian conservation is now implemented in such a way as to provide an “umbrella” for conservation of other forms of wildlife and their habitats within a much broader perspective than has been considered in the past.
+Partly due to their unique status in our society, and their unique life-history traits, there is a sense of importance, and urgency to some degree, in striving to conserve birds for present and future generations.
+In fact, avian conservation is now implemented in such a way as to provide an “umbrella” for the conservation of other forms of wildlife and their habitats within a much broader perspective than has been considered in the past.

 We believe in protecting and conserving avian populations through research, education, and advocacy.
 Please contact us if you are interested in us coming and talking to an audience about a particular avian topic.

 We can provide entertaining and educational content to pre-schools up to retirement communities including libraries or private venues with live birds.

 Please contact us for further information.

 Albatross are rarely seen over land and spend most of their lives in flight, even sleeping on the wing.
 19 of the 22 species are threatened or endangered and your daily lifestyle could be affecting them.
 Visit the link below to learn more about the widest wingspan of any bird alive today and help save the Albatross.